VillagerUnknown/CustomVillagerNames/README.md

 Villagers will be assigned random names you can customize through the config.

-Villager professions can be changed through a config file.
+Villager professions can be replaced through a config file.
+This is compatible with modded villagers by manually adding their profession to the config file.

 **Options:**